tlewowski/zurvan/doc/compatibility.md

  Implementers of V8 engine picked up second option (microqueue), while _bluebird_ uses the first one (macroqueue).
  Additionally, _bluebird_ buffers `setImmediate` on startup, and that means that it won't be using faked version.
+ - unzip2 - _unzip2_ uses busy waiting for actual I/O, so in some cases it may look like `zurvan` freezes the testcases.
+Actual I/O is not supported by `zurvan`, so integration with `unzip2` may be troublesome (especially that it actually hangs for small invalid files - https://github.com/glebdmitriew/node-unzip-2/issues/9)